mareo1997/MainProjects/Frontend/Session6/Financial Dashboard for Banking Professionals.md

 Task: Financial Dashboard for Banking Professionals
+##To run open terminal
 Description:
 Build an interactive financial dashboard that provides an overview of various banking metrics.
 The dashboard should include the following components:

 Summary Section:
-Display the total assets, liabilities, and net worth.
-Use visual elements such as charts or graphs to represent the distribution of assets and liabilities.
+Display the total assets, liabilities, and net worth.X Use visual elements such as charts or graphs to represent the distribution of assets and liabilities.

 Transaction History:
-Show a table with the latest transactions, including details such as date, type (debit or credit), amount, and description.
-Implement pagination or infinite scroll for a large transaction history.
+Show a table with the latest transactions, including details such as date, type (debit or credit), amount, and description.X Implement pagination or infinite scroll for a large transaction history.

 Loan Overview:
-Display information about loans, including outstanding balance, interest rate, and payment due dates.
-Allow the user to interactively explore the details of each loan.
+Display information about loans, including outstanding balance, interest rate, and payment due dates.X Allow the user to interactively explore the details of each loan.

 Budgeting Section: